MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/data-loss-prevention/data-loss-prevention-policy-tips.md

    :::image type="content" source="media/troubleshooting-data-loss-protection-policy-tips/response.png" alt-text="A screenshot of Response in which the DetectedClassificationIds value is highlighted.":::

-If you don't find the `GetDLPPolicyTip` call, and if the `DetectedClassificationIds` value is empty in the response, follow these steps to troubleshoot this issue:
+If you don't find the `GetDLPPolicyTip` call, and if the `DetectedClassificationIds` value is empty in the response, follow these steps to resolve this issue:

 1. Check if the DLP policy is enabled and configured correctly.
 2. Check if your users enter the proper sensitive information and valid recipients or senders to trigger the policy.